45ninjas/leum/docs/hooks.rst

 initialize
-	Invoked after leum is up and running. **Note:** this is after routes are created and resolved. leum.front.footer
+	Invoked after leum is up and running. **Note:** this is after routes are created and resolved. leum.setup
+	Invoked when leum is being set-up via the setup.php script. leum.front.routes
+	Invoked when leunm's font has assigned the default routes. leum.front.footer
 	Invoked after the footer is outputted. leum.front.header